 - Please note that it is imperative to discuss the changing or adding of any medications during your rat’s treatment with your veterinarian to prevent future resistance of microbes to the drugs prescribed.

 - Reconstituted monohydrate oral suspension in water can be stored at room temperature for 14 days.
+Stability can not be guaranteed beyond the 14th day.

 - Powder if stored in tightly closed container is stable for up to one year.